 Access to integrated kitchen facilities is a given when glamping.
 Some accommodations offer a private kitchen areas, while others grant tourists access to a shared facility with all the necessary amenities.

 Bringing a cooler will ensure that all the ingredients for your meals stay fresh for as long as possible.
-In this way, you will be able to experiment with various camping recipes without worrying that the perishable goods you need don’t have much shelf life left in them.
+In this way, you will be able to experiment with various backpacking and camping recipes without worrying that the perishable goods you need don’t have much shelf life left in them.

 Rooms come with refrigerators, which means that you can safely store your ingredients and snacks for a number of days.
 Plus, you will never have to drink a can of lukewarm beer during your vacation.